 - There is no additional training that’s necessary for officials with this system.

-- There’s no additional costs to the schools with this system.
+- There are no additional costs to the schools with this system.

 - It doesn’t change who’s going to win; it just changes by how much.

 - It encourages scoring, which means action, which means excitement.
-Re-read that again.
+Please, re-read that again.

 - It allows every wrestler to contribute to the team score even in a losing effort.